This Post Contains Affiliate Links.

 Everyone has “ADHD.”
 Saying it’s a disorder is an excuse to be lazy

 So everyone has a neurological disorder?
 That’s strange.
 I’m assuming what is meant here is that everyone can relate to ADHD symptoms in some way.
 That’s probably true.
 Everyone has lost their keys at some point.
-Everyone has zoned out on something important.
+And has occasionally zoned out on something important.
 Everyone has felt restless.
-That’s not ADHD.

 ADHD is really just childhood trauma in disguise

 There is no doubt that childhood trauma can mimic ADHD symptoms.
 Kids may show hyperactivity from internal distress over what they’ve experienced.
 They may have racing thoughts and act out.
 Along with impulsivity and lack of focus.

 On the surface, ADHD and PTSD from childhood trauma can look the same or very similar.